turingschool/front-end-curriculum/projects/build-your-own-backend.md

   * data.world
 * Parse CSVs or JSON files (Node has built-in modules for parsing CSVs)
 * Create the data yourself.
 You must create a ‘seed file’ with a minimum of ~30 rows of data for each main table

+**Note:** You can base your BYOB project on your module 3 personal project data, but then you cannot module 3 personal project as your final capstone project.

 ### Relationships